pedro-nlb/enum/README.md

 List of Talks:

 1. Introduction and the Chow ring (16.12.20) -- Ivan Zaccanelli
-2. Basic computational tools (13.01.21)
+2. Basic computational tools (13.01.21) -- Jin Li
 3. Grassmannians and Schubert cycles (20.01.21) -- Vincent Gajda
 4. How many lines intersect 4 random lines in space?
 (27.01.21) -- Fabian Kertels
 5. Knutson--Tao puzzles and Chern classes (03.02.21) -- Luca Terenzi
 6. How many lines does a smooth cubic surface contain?
-(10.02.21)
+(10.02.21) -- Mara Ungureanu